williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/set-up-auth-server.md

 4. Enter the requested information:
     * **Rule Name**
     * **IF Grant type is:** Select one or more OAuth 2.0 grant types.
-    * **AND User is:** Select whether there's no user (client credentials flow), or a user assigned to a client that's assigned to this rule's policy, or a user assigned to one or more groups that you specify or a list of users that you specify.
+    * **AND User is:** Select whether there&#8217;s no user (client credentials flow), or a user assigned to a client that&#8217;s assigned to this rule&#8217;s policy, or a user assigned to one or more groups that you specify or a list of users that you specify.
     * **AND Requested these scopes:** Choose the scopes (any scopes, or a list that you specify) that can be requested by the user as part of the rule conditions.
     * **THEN Access token lifetime is:** Choose the length of time before an access token expires.
     * **THEN Refresh token lifetime is:** Choose the length of time before a refresh token expires.